okgrow/router-autoscroll/README.md

 Running the Acceptance Tests
 -----------

+Requires Node version 4 or above.
 From the root folder of the project, run:

 ```
 npm install